 Types of bans an Xbox owner may experience:

-Everyone deserves chances.
+Everyone deserves a chance.
 Maybe due to that or maybe due to some other reason, there are different types of bans that an Xbox could and does implement.
 The types of bans are discussed here briefly.

-The bans may last 1, 7 or 14 days depending on the violation committed.
+The original punishments may last 1, 7, or 14 days depending on the violation committed.
 So scroll down and read along to enlighten yourself about the types of bans there are, so as steer clear of them.

 1. Temporary Ban: